8 recommended commemorative stamps that give you a sense of Okayama's history

 In 1670, Ikeda Mitsumasa, the feudal lord of Okayama, founded Japan's first "public school for the common people."
 Built deep in a valley, the school was named Shizutani School.
 Many capable leaders who would go on to shape Japan's history came from here.
 The stately lecture hall with its gabled roof is worthy of being called the "Hall of Learning."
 It has been designated a national treasure.
 The area is dotted with facilities designated as important cultural properties by the nation, including the shrine where a statue of Confucius, the father of Confucianism, is enshrined.
 In 2015, it was recognized as the first Japan Heritage Site along with the "Special Historic Site of the Former Kodokan (Ibaraki Prefecture)," "Historic Site of the Ashikaga School (Tochigi Prefecture)," and "Historic Site of Kan'i-en (Oita Prefecture)" as "Educational Heritage Sites of Early Modern Japan - The Source of the Spirit of Learning and Etiquette."

-[Roadside Station Ipponmatsu Observatory]
+[Roadside Station Ipponmatsu Observatory Garden]

 TEL: 086-925-1900

-Business hours: Direct sales store 9:00-17:30
+Opening hours: Direct sales store 9:00-17:30

 Closed: None